scrabbletank/farhome-rules/rulesdoc.md

 #### Tremor Sense
 *Requires proficiency in perception and nature*

-You can feel the presence of nearby creatures and can see objects within 10 tiles as long as they are touching the ground.
-Creatures can attempt to hide from your sight by making a stealth check against your perception.
-Creatures that are not moving gain expertise on their rolls.
+You can feel the presence of nearby creatures and can see objects within 10 tiles of you as long as they are connected to the ground.
+You gain _tremor sense_ in a 10 tile radius around you.

 ### Blighted Ones
 Only those blessed by a powerful undead can take these feats.